Universal-Networker/PIS-Tools/README.md

 Tools for a Class 365 PIS.
 Run the file "pisTool.py" My code may be spaghetti!
-This wasn't original intended for public release!
+This wasn't originally intended for public release!